by Greg Hach

-Your attorney should review your medical records with you to ensure there are no contradictions in your testimony and should review any preexisting conditions that apply to the lawsuit.
-If you deny a prior injury and the defendant’s attorney produces a relevant medical record, it could damage your credibility and ultimately, your financial recovery.
-It is essential to review and verify all claims for lost wages, lost time from work and any other claim that can be confirmed by the opposition.
+Your attorney should review your medical records with you to ensure no contradictions in your testimony and review any preexisting conditions that apply to the lawsuit.
+If you deny a prior injury and the defendant’s attorney produces a relevant medical record, it could damage your credibility and, ultimately, your financial recovery.
+Reviewing and verifying all claims for lost wages, lost time from work, and any other claim that the opposition can confirm is essential.

 What You Can Do to Protect Your Case

 The importance of the deposition to the plaintiff’s case cannot be overstated.
 If you are questioning whether you were adequately prepared, it’s not too late to do something about it.

-At Hach & Rose, LLP, we discuss such issues with clients unsatisfied with their present counsel all the time.
+At Hach & Rose, LLP, we always discuss such issues with clients unsatisfied with their present counsel.
 Sometimes there is a valid reason why their prior attorney handled something in a way that shook their client’s confidence.
 In such cases, we always discuss that reason with you.

-If the case is being handled properly, we will suggest that you remain with your attorney.
+If the case is handled properly, we suggest you remain with your attorney.
 However, more often than not, we find that a prior attorney is not doing justice to their client or meeting that client’s needs.

-When this is the case, it costs the client nothing to ask our firm take over the lawsuit.
-It is important to remember that as a client, you have just one “bite at the apple”.
+When this is the case, it costs the client nothing to ask our firm to take over the lawsuit.
+It is important to remember that as a client, you have just one “bite at the apple.”
 Make it count, and don’t allow poor legal representation to jeopardize your chance at obtaining the financial result you deserve.

 Contact an Attorney for Help in Preparing Your Deposition

-If you’re unsure what to do, give our firm a call for a completely confidential, pressure free, discussion and evaluation of your specific circumstances.
-We want to make sure you feel confident and prepared for your upcoming deposition.
-You felt strongly enough to search what you should expect from your deposition, now all you need to do is call the personal injury attorneys of Hach & Rose, LLP at (212) 779-0057 to get all the information you need.
+If you’re unsure what to do, call our firm for a completely confidential, pressure-free discussion and evaluation of your specific circumstances.
+We want to ensure you feel confident and prepared for your upcoming deposition.
+You felt strongly enough to search for what to expect from your deposition.
+Now all you need to do is call the personal injury attorneys of Hach & Rose, LLP at (212) 779-0057 to get all the information you need.